 Introduction

 Lactobacillus reuteri is a bacterium found in the digestive tracts of mammals, including humans, and in fermented foods.
-It is a member of the genus Lactobacillus, which comprises a large proportion of the bacteria that live on and in the human body.
-Lactic acid-producing bacteria, such as those in the Lactobacillus genus, are the most common type of bacteria used in probiotic supplements.[1]
+It is a member of the genus Lactobacillus, which comprises most of the bacteria that live on and in the human body.
+Lactic acid-producing bacteria, such as those in the Lactobacillus genus, are commonly used in probiotic supplements.[1]
 Furthermore, some online resources provide step-by-step instructions for at-home bulk production of yogurt with L. reuteri enrichment. (see also: 1, 2, 3).

 • Reduction in cholesterol levels: L. reuteri encapsulated in nanoparticles and added to food reduced LDL cholesterol by 12 percent and total cholesterol by 9 percent among adults with high cholesterol.[2]